-As part of its conditional approval relating to the RTO, the TSXV required that the Company deliver an undertaking confirming that, while listed on the TSXV, the Company will only conduct the business of production, acquisition, sale and distribution of medical marihuana in Canada as permitted under the Current Licence.
+The Company has delivered an undertaking to the TSXV confirming that, while listed on the TSXV, the Company will only conduct the business of the direct or indirect production, sale, extraction and distribution of medical marihuana and its extracts and derivatives in Canada pursuant to one or more licenses issued by Health Canada.
 This undertaking could have an adverse effect on Botanicals' ability to export marihuana from Canada and on the Company's ability to expand its business into other areas including the provision of non-medical marihuana in the event that the laws were to change to permit such sales and the Company is still listed on the TSXV and still subject to such undertaking at the time.
 This undertaking may prevent the Company from expanding into new areas of business when the Company's competitors have no such restrictions.
 All such restrictions could materially and adversely affect the growth, business, financial condition and results of operations of the Company.